fastai/course20/docs/deployment_seeme_ai.md

 ## Before you begin

-If you prefer to have these steps in a Jupyter Notebook, have a look at our [Fast.ai Quick guide on Github](https://github.com/SeeMe-ai/fastai-quick-guides/blob/master/seeme-quick-guide-fastai-v2.ipynb).
+If you prefer to have these steps in a Jupyter Notebook, have a look at the [Fast.ai Quick guide on Github](https://github.com/SeeMe-ai/fastai-quick-guides/blob/master/seeme-quick-guide-fastai-v2.ipynb).

 ## Setup